-Grasshopper (GH) can be very confusing to someone who is familiar with 3D modelling but is not used to scripting or working with algorithms.
+Grasshopper (GH) can be very confusing to someone who is familiar with 3D modeling but is not used to scripting or working with algorithms.
 To avoid having a rough start with this program one has to approach this with a different mentality and priority system than what most people become accustomed to.
 It helps to think of every step or "definition", as a command component accompanied by the input parameters.
 You have to think about constructing geometry from very primitive information and develop it through different components.
-In this tutorial I'll cover simple ones such as "move," "line," and "ruled surface" in order to cover the basics of the GH interface and everything else you need to know to start experimenting with the program.
+In this tutorial, I'll cover simple ones such as "move," "line," and "ruled surface" in order to cover the basics of the GH interface and everything else you need to know to start experimenting with the program.
 If you follow the steps in this tutorial you should end up with something like this:

 To begin using the program, download and install GH using the instructions from this link if you have not done so already.
 Open the version of Rhino you have installed and type Grasshopper into the command line and press enter.
-Set up a split screen between Rhino and GH like it is shown below, unless you are able to use two monitors.
+Set up a split-screen between Rhino and GH like it is shown below unless you are able to use two monitors.

 You will be working mostly in GH and will only check on your project progress in the Rhino window.

 1. Program Structure

 These "blocks" with text are referred to as "components," a string of several components is referred to as a "script".
 The center stripe of each component contains the name or description of the component.
 The items on the left are the input requirements for that component.
 The items on the right are the output or results of the component.

 To get started, double click anywhere on the canvas (the grid) to search for the component names shown below (Construct point and Move).